Relative Entailment Among Probabilistic Implications: Previous work and some related facts

-We discuss here Expression~\eqref{eqn:entailment} for $k\leq 2$.
-For this subsection and most of the paper we assume that the confidence parameter $\gamma$ is strictly positive; otherwise everything holds everywhere, and strictly below $1$; otherwise we fall back to classical implication.

-The case of zero premises, i.e.~tautological partial implications, trivializes to the classical case: $\models_\gamma X_0 \rightarrow Y_0$ if and only if $Y_0 \subseteq X_0$, at any positive confidence threshold~$\gamma$.
+It can be easily checked that the case of zero premises, i.e.~tautological partial implications, trivializes to the classical case: $\models_\gamma X_0 \rightarrow Y_0$ if and only if $Y_0 \subseteq X_0$, at any positive confidence threshold $\gamma$.
 The first interesting case is thus the entailment from one partial implication $X_1 \to Y_1$ to another $X_0 \to Y_0$.
 If $X_0 \to Y_0$ is tautological by itself, there is nothing else to say.
-Otherwise, entailment is still characterized by a simple Boolean algebraic condition on the sets $X_0$, $Y_0$, $X_1$, and $Y_1$ as stated in the following theorem:
+Otherwise, entailment is still characterized by a simple Boolean-algebraic condition on the sets $X_0$, $Y_0$, $X_1$, and $Y_1$ as stated in the following theorem: